-- F. WHEREAS, the Central Valley Flood Protection Act of 2008 (2008 Act) directed that the Department of Water Resources (DWR) prepare a Central Valley Flood Protection Plan (CVFPP) to be adopted by the Board by July 1, 2012 (CWC § 9612(b)); and - G. WHEREAS, the 2008 Act directs that the CVFPP be updated in subsequent years ending in two (2) and seven (7) (CWC § 9612(e)); and - H. WHEREAS, DWR prepared a 2017 update to the CVFPP pursuant to the requirements of the 2008 Act.
-The 2017 update was adopted by the Board through Resolution of Adoption 2017-10 on August 25, 2017; and - I. WHEREAS, despite significant investment in SPFC facilities, the current state of the SPFC levees as documented by the USACE's Periodic Inspection Reports, is severely inadequate, as over 90% of the SPFC levees received unacceptable inspection ratings; and - J. WHEREAS, following the 2017 winter storms, approximately \$400 million of damage to SPFC facilities has been deemed ineligible for federal Public Law 84-99 Rehabilitation Assistance by the USACE, thereby resulting in a missed opportunity to secure approximately \$400 million of federal rehabilitation funding; and - K. WHEREAS, through Resolution of Adoption 2017-10, the Board stated the following: - i.
+- F. WHEREAS, after Hurricane Katrina, the people of California recognized the Sacramento-San Joaquin Valley as an area significantly at risk for similar devastation suffered by New Orleans and passed Proposition 1E, which provided \$4 billion for flood protection for the Central Valley, which has been utilized over the past 11 years to significantly improve the SPFC facilities in the Central Valley; and - G. WHEREAS, the Central Valley Flood Protection Act of 2008 (2008 Act) directed that the Department of Water Resources (DWR) prepare a Central Valley Flood Protection Plan (CVFPP) to be adopted by the Board by July 1, 2012 (CWC § 9612(b)); and - H. WHEREAS, DWR prepared a 2017 update to the CVFPP pursuant to the requirements of the 2008 Act.
+The 2017 update was adopted by the Board through Resolution of Adoption 2017-10 on August 25, 2017; and - I. WHEREAS, through Resolution of Adoption 2017-10, the Board stated the following: - i.
 That in order to successfully implement the 2017 CVFPP Update, essential and adequate funding is necessary to continue to operate and maintain the flood system, that additional funding is required to correct identified deferred maintenance issues, and that further funding is essential to continue to make vital improvements to California's aging flood system. - ii.
 That since the adoption of the 2012 CVFPP, the levee inspection reports provided by the USACE indicate severe levee maintenance deficiencies in over 90% of State Plan of Flood Control levee systems. - iii.
 That it is committed to working with the local maintaining agencies to correct these operation and maintenance deficiencies in order to obtain or regain eligibility for the Public Law 84-99 Rehabilitation Program. - iv.
-That it acknowledges the importance of all eight key policy issues identified in the 2017 CVFPP Update and will facilitate resolution of these interrelated policy issues with the understanding that the Board has identified funding and operation and maintenance of the flood system as the highest priorities to advance prior to the 2022 CVFPP Update. - L. WHEREAS, through multiple successful Coordinating Committee meetings, the Board has facilitated a discussion regarding the definitions of operation, maintenance, repair, replacement, and rehabilitation (OMRR&R), including valuable participation by the USACE, local maintaining agencies, and stakeholders.
+That it acknowledges the importance of all eight key policy issues identified in the 2017 CVFPP Update and will facilitate resolution of these interrelated policy issues with the understanding that the Board has identified funding and operation and maintenance of the flood system as the highest priorities to advance prior to the 2022 CVFPP Update. - J. WHEREAS, through multiple successful Coordinating Committee meetings, the Board has facilitated a discussion regarding the definitions of operation, maintenance, repair, replacement, and rehabilitation (OMRR&R), including valuable participation by the USACE, local maintaining agencies, and stakeholders, and

-NOW, THEREFORE, BE IT RESOLVED, THAT THE BOARD FINDS:
+NOW, THEREFORE THE BOARD FINDS: